-A not so in-your-face gold watch, Nixon’s Porter uses a brushed metal to complement its elegant rose gold color.
+A not-so-in-your-face gold watch, Nixon’s Porter uses brushed metal to complement its elegant rose gold color.
 An inky black backdrop sharpens Porter’s three-arm quartz movement and adds a level of elegance to your outfit pairings.

 In watch speak, “tonneau” (French for “barrel”) indicates a semi-rectangular shape and bowed sides.
 This Bulova dress watch comes in a nice, subtle tonneau shape.
 It keeps the timepiece slim while also offering something entirely distinct from other designs.
 Crafted with a rose gold case and a brown leather strap, this is a great addition to your growing watch collection.

 Reflective of Hugo Boss’ minimalist style, this leather strap watch with a brushed finish promises to keep a strong presence in your wardrobe for years to come.
 It’s got a mineral crystal face, a stainless steel case, and an ionic plate leather strap.
 We also like the subtle replacement of the mark at the 10th hour with the word “ten.”